lslavuj/express-rest-boilerplate/README.md

 - Add unit test for all functions (currently just for User CRUD)
 - Dockerize the whole app
 - Add more strict ESLint rules
+- Add updatedBy field to each table
+- Add history tables for each table